Key takeaways:

 Certain medical conditions can make you more prone to developing a UTI, such as:

-Kidney stones: These can cause urinary tract obstructions, making bacterial growth more likely.
+Kidney stones: Kidney stones can block the urinary tract, making bacterial growth more likely.

-A weakened immune system: Conditions like diabetes, HIV/AIDS, or cancer can weaken the body's natural defense against infections.
+A weakened immune system: Conditions like diabetes, HIV, or cancer can weaken the body’s natural defense against infections.

 Neurological disorders: Conditions like spinal cord injury, multiple sclerosis, and Parkinson’s disease can increase your risk of UTIs.